 Pediatrics chair awarded $3.1 million to study congenital kidney disease

-His latest project will examine why the generation of new kidney filters (nephrons) ceases around the time of birth, and so does the opportunity to generate new nephrons following congenital or acquired loss of kidney function.
+His latest project will examine why the generation of new kidney filters (nephrons) ceases around the time of birth, and why the opportunity to generate new nephrons following congenital or acquired loss of kidney function also ceases.
 Understanding why nephron progenitors (stem cells) cease to self-renew is key to developing new regenerative therapies.
 El-Dahr's proposal aims to define how genes are instructed to alter their activity at the end of nephrogenesis, thereby determining the lifespan of nephron progenitors.
 This knowledge may be translated to optimizing kidney regeneration protocols and understanding the causes of congenital kidney disease.